rodionovsasha/jfixtures/README.md

 * Human readable, defined by user, string keys for each row instead of numeric IDs
 * Numeric PK's are auto generated, however, user can specify them manually
 * Foreign key values get calculated automatically(see example below)
-* Table references are defined explicitly in a special `.conf.yml` file.
+* Table references are defined explicitly in a special `.conf.yml` or `.conf.yaml` file.
 * Tables in output SQL script appear in the right order(according to references between the tables)
 * Early errors detection: fixture processing fails on sytax errors, circular references, incorrect foreign key value, e.t.c.